-25 ↓ CHECK ONE Rice Straw Rice straw managed in a sustainable way to mitigate greenhouse gas emissions, minimize environmental impacts, and retain or improve soil quality.^{3,4} Rice straw is: Not burned.
-Allowed sufficient time (at least 2 weeks) for aerobic decomposition if rice straw is left on the field or plowed under.
-Collected, used a livestock feed or composted, and returned to the field.

-А 3 Producer meets criteria 1 and 3.

-B 2 Producer meets criteria 1 and 2 only

-С 1 Producer meets criteria 1 only

-D 0 Producer burns rice straw
+Rice Straw Rice straw managed in a sustainable way to mitigate greenhouse gas emissions, minimize environmental impacts, and retain or improve soil quality.
+3,4 Rice straw is: 1.
+Not burned.
+2. Allowed sufficient time (at least 2 weeks) for aerobic decomposition if rice straw is left on the field or plowed under. ↓ CHECK ONE 3.
+Collected, used as livestock feed and animal manure is returned to the field.
+Or collected, composted, and returned to the field. Α 3 Producer meets criteria 1 and 3. В 2 Producer meets criteria 1 and 2 only C 1 Producer meets criteria 1 only D 0 Producer burns rice straw

-- □ 329 Residue Management, No-Till, Strip-Till (TILL)
+329 Residue Management, No-Till, Strip-Till (TILL)

-- □ 646 Shallow Water Development and Management (HABITAT)
+646 Shallow Water Development and Management (HABITAT)

-- □ 338 Prescribed Burning (BURN)
+338 Prescribed Burning (BURN)

-- □ 344 Residue Management, Seasonal (TILL)
+344 Residue Management, Seasonal (TILL)

-- □ 345 Residue Management Mulch Till (TILL)
+345 Residue Management Mulch Till (TILL)

-3 As stated in the SRP Standard v.2.0. research has identified the minimum tillage system with stubble left on the field after grazing by livestock as a sustainable practice of treating rice stubble.
+3 As stated in the SRP Standard v.2.1. research has identified the minimum tillage system with stubble left on the field after grazing by livestock as a sustainable practice of treating rice stubble.
 SRP National Interpretation Guidelines may identify methods that are at an equivalent level of sustainability even if grazing by livestock or minimum tillage is not practiced.